 AA/BA in Emergency Management & Business Continuity

-Dean Humphrey A. Crookendale (BS, Queens College; JD, Howard University School of Law)
+Dean Humphrey A. Crookendale, JD (BS, Queens College; JD, Howard University School of Law)

-Dean Humphrey A. Crookendale has been a member of the faculty at MCNY since 1983 where he was a key architect in the development and articulation of the Master of Science in Administration degree, the original graduate degree at the College.
+Dean Humphrey A. Crookendale, J.D. has been a member of the faculty at MCNY since 1983 when he was a key architect in the development and articulation of the Master of Science in Administration degree, the original graduate degree at the college.
 In the development of the original program, Dean Crookendale was also the principal author of the Systems, Values and Ethics and Self and Others dimension course outlines.
-He became the Associate Dean in the Audrey Cohen School for Human Services in 1989.
-Under his direction, Dean Crookendale secured the Master of Public Administration degree program at the College and later became Dean in the School of Public Affairs and Administration.
+He became the associate dean in the Audrey Cohen School for Human Services in 1989.
+Dean Crookendale secured the Master of Public Administration degree program at the college and later became dean in the School of Public Affairs and Administration.

 Professor Crookendale continues to be an instrumental agent in the School of Public Affairs and Administration.
 He is actively engaged in the recruitment of new faculty to the school.
 He is also involved in the strategic planning of the National Association of School of Public Affairs and Administration (NASPAA), the professional association that represents and accredits schools in the field of public affairs and administration.
 As a teacher, Professor Crookendale's principle areas of interest include the analysis and development of national, state and local governmental policy and how such policy impacts the lives of citizens and organizations alike.

 Louis Tiatje, Ph.D.
 (B.A., Concordia University Chicago; MTS, Lutheran School of Theology at Chicago; Ph.D., Union Theological Seminary in the City of New York)